January 6, 2015

 Click on role title to view an expanded position description.

-Administration & Special Events Volunteer: Assist Cape Wildlife Center with general office work, phones, and special events including community festivals and public presentations to interested groups
+Administration & Special Events Volunteer: Assist Cape Wildlife Center with answering phone calls, patient intake at reception desk, and special events including community festivals

-Facility Maintenance & Grounds Volunteer: Assist in grounds keeping activities and general gardening maintenance of the Cape Wildlife Center
+Facility Maintenance & Grounds Volunteer: Assist in groundskeeping activities, and general property and gardening maintenance of Cape Wildlife Center

 What our volunteers say